What is Ketamine?

 How will I take Ketamine?

-• Ketamine nsal spray will be administered under the supervision of a healthcare provider at our practice.
+• There are a variety of ways ketamine can be administered under the supervision of a healthcare provider at our practice including intranasal, subcutaneous injection, and oral.

 • Initial Treatment typically consists of twice weekly treatments.
 Your personalized treatment schedule will be planned at the time of your initial evaluation